mpetersen/dotfiles/README.md

 git clone https://github.com/mpetersen/dotfiles.git && mv dotfiles ~/.dotfiles
 ```

 If you are executing this command on a new Mac, `git` might not be installed yet.
-However, you will be prompted to install the Developer Tools.
+However, you will be prompted to install the command line developer tools.

-After installing the Developer Tools, execute the above command again and the dotfiles repository will be installed at `.dotfiles` in your home directory.
+After installing the developer tools, execute the above command again and the dotfiles repository will be installed at `.dotfiles` in your home directory.

 ## First setup